jfspps/Secure-SRM/README.md

 Student record management is a Spring based academic database which stores and processes student academic data.
 Web-login provides the Spring Security frontend, with authentication and authorisation functionality.

-The model entities are saved to an in-memory H2 database or in a persistent MySQL database.
+The model entities are saved to an in-memory H2 database or a persistent MySQL database.
 See [application.properties](/src/main/resources/application.properties) for more info.

 ## Current and future work ##